Keeper's Best-In-Class Security

 Data is encrypted and decrypted on the user's device, not on the Cloud Security Vault.
-We call this "Client Encryption" because the client (e.g. iPhone, Android Device, Web App, etc.) is doing all of the encryption work.
+We call this "Client Encryption" because the client (e.g. iPhone, Android Device, Desktop App, etc.) is doing all of the encryption work.
 The Cloud Security Vault stores a raw binary which is essentially useless to an intruder.
 Even if the data is captured when it's transmitted between the client device and Cloud Security Vault, it cannot be decrypted or utilised to attack or compromise the user's private data.

 Breaking or hacking a symmetric 256-bit key would require 2128 times the computing power of a 128-bit key.
 In theory, this would take a device that would require 3×1051 years to exhaust the 256-bit key space.

-Each user has a 2048-bit RSA key pair that is used for sharing.
-Shared data is encrypted with the recipient's public key.
-The recipient decrypts the data with their private key.
+Each user has a 2048-bit RSA key pair that is used for sharing records and messages between users.
+Shared information is encrypted with the recipient's public key.
+The recipient decrypts the shared information with their private key.
 This allows a user to share records only with the intended recipient, since only the recipient is able to decrypt it.

 Keeper uses PBKDF2 with HMAC-SHA256 to convert the user's Master Password to a 256-bit encryption key with up to 100,000 rounds.
 PBKDF2 iterations are based on the device platform and managed by the user in Keeper's 'Advanced Settings' screen.

 All secret keys that must be stored (such as each user's RSA private key and the Data Key), are all encrypted prior to storage or transmission.
 The user's Master Password is required to decrypt any keys.
 Since Keeper's Cloud Security Vault does NOT have access to the user's Master Password, we cannot decrypt any of your keys or data.